310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 Indeed, it is as you say — Despite this, they have built a new building, and the land around here is apparently all owned by Crimson Production.

-Mhm, mhm… I truly do wonder where they acquired the money to buy such extravagant property, when they have not even produced anything worthwhile.
+Mhm, mhm… I truly do wonder where they acquired the money to buy such extravagant property when they have not even produced anything worthwhile.
 It’s quite obviously fishy.

 There is definitely something going on here, Taichou-dono.
 {% endbubble %}